 In connection with the IAC's annual compensation review in late 2021, the Committee retained Compensia, Inc. ("Compensia"), an independent compensation consulting firm.
+As part of the annual review process for 2022 compensation, IAC asked Compensia to conduct a competitive market assessment of the Company's executive compensation program.
 Compensia compiled data from proxy statements and other SEC filings of peer companies and industry specific compensation survey data regarding compensation for executive officer positions, where available, to assist the Committee in its general understanding of current compensation practices.
 Compensia also provides the Committee, on at least an annual basis, with input on recent developments and best practices, emerging trends and regulatory issues concerning executive compensation.

-Based on the consideration of the various independence factors specified in applicable SEC and Marketplace Rules, and a review of these factors for 2021, the Committee determined that its relationship with Compensia and the work of Compensia on behalf of the Committee does not raise any conflict of interest.
+Based on the consideration of the various independence factors specified in applicable SEC and Marketplace Rules, and a review of these factors for 2022 and through early 2023, the Committee determined that its relationship with Compensia, and the work of Compensia on behalf of the Committee, does not raise any conflict of interest.
 The Committee will review its compensation consultant's independence annually.